-Best No Interest Credit Cards for 2018
+Best Zero-Interest Credit Cards in 2018

 Citi Diamond Preferred

-Also, like the Citi Simplicity, balance transfers are charged a fee of $5 or 3 percent, whichever is greater.
+As with Citi Simplicity, balance transfers are charged a fee of $5 or 3 percent, whichever is greater.
 Cash advances are charged 25.74 percent and $10 or 5 percent of the cash advance amount.

 Citi Price Rewind also applies to purchases made on your Citi Diamond Preferred.